Moon Phases

 The Blood Moon falls just before Samhain and brings a change in energy that invites us to begin to draw within ourselves, to begin the long contemplative months of the coming winter.

-The October Blood Moon takes it's name from the ancient custom of killing livestock before winter arrives.
+The October Blood Moon takes its name from the ancient custom of killing livestock before winter arrives.

 It is a time of letting go of that which no longer serves you.
 It is a powerful time for meditations of Karma and reincarnation, inner cleansing and inner harmony.
 Magick workings about justice and balance are particularly relevant during the Blood Moon.

 The Blood Moon is a good time to purify your home, to remove unwanted energies or entities.
-If you're having bad luck, little accidents or feeling uneasy in your home, then the chances are good that that you need to thoroughly cleanse your house.
+If you're having bad luck, little accidents or feeling uneasy in your home, then the chances are good that you need to thoroughly cleanse your house.

 Nature Spirits - Frost Faeries, Plant Faeries